groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 As an example the `ClamAV` databases can be found at the website `https://database.clamav.net` which is protected by CloudFlare.
 The DSAS can not access this site.
-So the ClamAV databases can not be direcrtly downlaoded by the DSAS from this site.
-Happily, ClamAV supplies a means of bypassing automatically this controles via a `User-Agent` and UUID.
-The DSAS implements this bypass specific to ClamAC et the site `https://database.clamav.net` can only be used via this specific interface in th e`Service` menu of the DSAS.
+So the ClamAV databases can not be direcrtly downloaded by the DSAS from this site.
+Happily, ClamAV supplies a means of bypassing automatically this control via a `User-Agent` and UUID.
+The DSAS implements this bypass specific to ClamAV et the site `https://database.clamav.net` can only be used via this specific interface in the `Service` menu of the DSAS.